usdot-jpo-ode/wzdx/spec-content/enumerated-types/WorkerPresenceSource.md

 # Worker Presence Source
 Data source providing information on whether workers are present in the work zone event area.

 ## Values
 Value | Description
 --- | ---
 `camera-monitoring` | Cameras in the work zone event area show workers are present.
-`arrow-board-present` | GPS-enabled arrow board is located in the work zone event area and broadcasting its location, implying that workers are present.
+`arrow-board-present` | A GPS-enabled arrow board is located in the work zone event area and broadcasting its location, implying that workers are present.
 `cones-present` | GPS-enabled cones are located in the road event event area, implying that workers are present.
-`maintenance-vehicle-present` | GPS-enabled maintenance vehicle is located in the road event area, implying that workers are present.
+`maintenance-vehicle-present` | A GPS-enabled maintenance vehicle is located in the road event area, implying that workers are present.
 `wearables-present` | Workers wearing wearable detection equipment are present in the work zone.
 `mobile-device-present` | Workers with GPS-enabled mobile device tracking are present in the work zone.
 `check-in-app` | Workers have checked into the work zone via a mobile app.